As UN Security Council takes up Ukraine, a potentially dramatic meeting may be at hand

-UNITED NATIONS (AP) — All eyes will be on Ukraine’s president and Russia’s top diplomat at a U.N.
+UNITED NATIONS (AP) — All eyes were on the possible interaction between Ukraine’s president and Russia’s top diplomat at a U.N.
 Security Council meeting Wednesday: Will they clash?
 Will they speak?
 Will they avoid each other entirely?

-The meeting’s topic is deeply relevant to those questions: It’s about upholding the U.N.
+The meeting’s topic was deeply relevant to those questions: It was about upholding the U.N.
 Charter in Ukraine.
 Secretary-General Antonio Guterres minced no words this week in reiterating that Russia’s February 2022 invasion of its smaller neighbor violated the charter’s underpinning — that the 193 U.N. member nations respect each others’ sovereignty and territorial integrity.

-The U.N. chief will brief the 15-member council and Ukraine President Volodymyr Zelenskyy, making his first in-person appearance before the U.N.’s most powerful body, is on tap to follow him.
-U.S. Secretary of State Antony Blinken is No. 11 on the list, and Russia’s Foreign Minister Sergey Lavrov is scheduled to follow him.
+The U.N. chief briefed the 15-member council and Ukraine President Volodymyr Zelenskyy, making his first in-person appearance before the U.N.’s most powerful body, followed him.
+U.S. Secretary of State Antony Blinken was No. 11 on the list, and Russia’s Foreign Minister Sergey Lavrov was scheduled to follow him.

+Zelenskyy, addressing the council in the meeting’s early minutes, accused Russia of committing a “criminal and unprovoked aggression” that violated both the norms of war and the U.N.
+Charter itself.
+Lavrov was not sitting at Russia’s seat as Zelenskyy spoke; it was occupied by Vasily Nebenzia, the country’s U.N. ambassador.

+The Ukrainian leader hadn’t even begun talking when the verbal fireworks began.
+Nebenzia protested the decision to allow the Ukrainian leader to speak.
+He said Albanian President Edi Rama, this month’s council president, was trying to turn the meeting into “a one-man stand-up show,” adding that it will be “nothing more than a spectacle” — a dig at Zelenskyy’s past as a comedian.

+Rama responded, to laughter, that “this is not a special operation by the Albanian presidency,” a reference to Russia’s name for its offensive against Ukraine.

+Zelenskyy told the council that he would not have come if he didn’t have a proposal to end the 19-month war.
+He stressed that the restoration of all Ukrainian territory is the key to peace.

-The meeting on the sidelines of the annual gathering of world leaders at the General Assembly is taking place during a Ukrainian counteroffensive, which has been slower than Kyiv hoped, with no end to the war in sight.
+The meeting on the sidelines of the annual gathering of world leaders at the General Assembly was taking place during a Ukrainian counteroffensive, which has been slower than Kyiv hoped, with no end to the war in sight.
 Zelenskyy is seeking additional Western military hardware and is heading to Washington for meetings with U.S. President Joe Biden and members of Congress.
 Russia is reportedly digging in for a long war.

 The Security Council, charged with ensuring international peace and security, has held more than 50 meetings on Ukraine, and they are almost always contentious — with lots of angry exchanges but no action.
 That’s because of Russia’s certain veto of any council resolution critical of what it calls its “special military operation.”